-Cocker spaniel adoption is becoming increasingly popular, and it's just as well because there are literally thousands of dogs abandoned by their owners each year.
-Thankfully, and despite what some people might think, the reasons for rehoming are not all bad.
+Cocker spaniel adoption is becoming increasingly popular, and it's just as well because thousands of dogs are abandoned by their owners each year.
+Thankfully, despite what some might think, the reasons for rehoming are not all bad.

-While Cocker Spaniel puppies sometimes find their way into rescue shelters, it's not often, and they don't hang around for very long when they do!
+While Cocker Spaniel puppies sometimes find their way into rescue shelters, it's rare, and when they do, they don't hang around for very long!

 It's usually adult Cockers that are left waiting for forever homes.

-Most vets refuse to euthanize an otherwise healthy animal which means many pets end up in rescue centres, animal shelters, and adoption centres.
+Most vets refuse to euthanize an otherwise healthy animal, meaning many pets end up in rescue centres, animal shelters, and adoption centres.

-And there they sit, confused and sometimes frightened, and simply wait for someone to choose them and take them to their 'forever home'.
+And there they sit, confused and sometimes frightened, and wait for someone to choose them and take them to their forever home.

-Why not let me try to persuade you to adopt a Cocker Spaniel before you decide to buy a puppy?
+Let me persuade you to adopt a Cocker Spaniel before you buy a puppy.

 I can think of many more reasons to adopt a Cocker Spaniel, but here are five of the best I promised!